 Most retirement village agreements provide for the resident to pay a deferred management fee (DMF) on leaving the village.
 This is usually a percentage of the re-sale or re-letting ingoing or of the original ingoing calculated from the commencement date until a new resident takes up occupation.
 Sometimes calculations of DMF reach a peak after five years, and others over 10 years.
-Maximum DMFs usually peak at 25% to 35%, but this is not always the case.
+Maximum DMFs usually peak at 25–35 per cent, but this is not always the case.

-An outgoing resident is usually required to pay any repair and refurbishment costs of the unit, which are deducted from the amount they receive when leaving the village.
-This may include bringing the unit up to a standard so the property fetches the best market price (this includes the cost of replacing bathrooms and kitchens).
+An outgoing resident must usually pay any repair and refurbishment costs of the unit, which are deducted from the amount they receive when leaving the village.
+This may include bringing the unit up to a standard so the property fetches the best market price (e.g. replacing bathrooms and kitchens).

 Often a contribution to a long-term maintenance fund is required when a resident leaves the village.

 The right of the resident to any capital gain upon re-letting of a non-owner resident unit can vary from village to village; it should not be assumed by the resident that this will always be the case.